7 questions we have about bombings in New York and New Jersey

 Where is his wife?

+The official didn't provide details about her travels but said authorities are working with officials in Pakistan and the United Arab Emirates to gain access to her.

+Her timeline in the United States wasn't immediately clear.
+Rahami had tried earlier this decade to petition to bring his wife to the United States from Pakistan, though it wasn't clear when he succeeded.

-A law enforcement official told CNN that Rahami was petitioning to bring his wife to the United States.
-He filed the paperwork in 2011, and it was approved in 2012.
-But the official said it was unclear if she ever came to the United States.
+A law enforcement official told CNN that Rahami filed the paperwork in 2011, and it was approved in 2012.

-In 2014, Rahami contacted the office of US Rep. Albio Sires, D-New Jersey, from Islamabad, Pakistan, saying he was concerned about his wife's passport and visa.
+Then, in 2014, Rahami contacted the office of US Rep. Albio Sires, D-New Jersey, from Islamabad, Pakistan, saying he was concerned about his wife's passport and visa.
 It turned out her Pakistani passport had expired and the consulate wouldn't give her an immigrant visa until the passport was renewed, Sires said.

 Once the passport was renewed, she found out she was pregnant, and officials told her they wouldn't give a visa until she had the baby, Sires said.
-They also told her when she had the baby they had to get an immigrant visa for the baby.
+They also told her an immigrant visa would be needed for the baby after the birth.

 At that point, Rahami claims the consulate told him to go back to Karachi, Pakistan, but he claimed it was too dangerous to go there.
 The congressman doesn't know what happened after that.